 I recall that for many years, for urgent important news, one would send a “telegram” which would be a printed message on a form (figure) in an envelope delivered to the recipient’s house from the local post office by a “telegram boy” on a motorcycle or bicycle.
 During the Second World War from 1939 families dreaded the sound of a motorcycle stopping at their house and were relieved when it went past, for it was by telegram families were informed when a relative serving in the armed forces had been killed.
 I can remember this when my brother Douglas was in the army on active service overseas – fortunately we never received such a telegram.

 For most of Henry Littlewood’s working life there was no radio – regular broadcasts did not start in the UK until 1922.
-The telephone was not developed by Alexander Graham Bell until 1876 and not everyone had a telephone in their home even in the Thirties when I was a child.
+The telephone was not developed by Alexander Graham Bell until 1876 and I recall not everyone had a telephone in their home even in the Thirties.
 Many families used a local public telephone box.
 So during the early part of the Twentieth century the telegram was still a very important means of rapid communication.

 John Littlewood (1828-1900).

 Our paternal great-grandfather, another John Littlewood, was born in Leeds and lived at 1 Elmwood Street in North West Leeds.
 He married Hannah Littlewood (Nee.
 Hatfield 1829-1911) and they had only two children – Henry my grandfather (1858-1927), described above, and Frederick (1854-1900) who was a clerk cashier and about whom I have no information.